decredcommunity/events/reports/20190918-the-great-bitcoin-vs-blockchain-debate-melbourne-australia.md

 * Traders and speculators
 * By far mostly people who are of a blockchain-for-everything mindset

-Event Agenda:
+Event agenda:

 1. Welcome by the hosts, Blockchain Australia
-2. The Great Bitcoin vs. Blockchain Debate
+2. The Great Bitcoin vs Blockchain Debate
 3. Panel Discussion
 4. Exchange Tour/Presentations